Book a Trip

 - Point Udall on St. Croix is the easternmost point in the U.S.

 - Constitution of the Territory: The 1954 Revised Organic Act of the Virgin Islands

 - Gubernatorial elections held every four years; general elections held every two years for the 15 seats in the territory's Senate and the Delegate to the U.S. Congress.

-- Officials: The Honorable Kenneth E. Mapp, Governor; The Honorable Osbert E. Potter, Lieutenant Governor; The Honorable Stacey E. Plaskett, Delegate to U.S. Congress.
+- Officials: The Honorable Albert Bryan Jr., Governor; The Honorable Tregenza A. Roach, Esq., Lieutenant Governor; The Honorable Stacey E. Plaskett, Delegate to U.S. Congress.

 The U.S. Virgin Islands Office of Film Production was created to facilitate your filming needs.
 We provide guidelines on equipment, customs (including shipping regulations and immigration travel identification), film permits, marine production, insurance coverage, and available crew.
 If you would like to receive a Film Permit Application Form and learn more about filming opportunities in the U.S. Virgin Islands, please contact us!